-1. Under Windows, select the Settings tab then Printer settings > Printing preferences.

-Under Mac OS X, select Configuration then Printer settings > Configure printer settings > Printing preferences.

-- Select one of the following options. - Select Automatic to let the printer determine which type of file it is receiving.
+- Under Windows, select the Settings tab then Printer settings > Printing preferences.
+Under Mac OS. select Configuration then Printer settings > Configure printer settings > Printing preferences. - 2.
+Select one of the following options. - Select Automatic to let the printer determine which type of file it is receiving.
 This is the default setting; it works for most software applications.
-You should not normally need to change it. - Select HP-GL/2 only if you are sending a file of that type directly to the printer, without going through a printer driver. - Select PDF only if you are sending a file of that type directly to the printer, without going through a printer driver. - Select PostScript only if you are sending a file of that type directly to the printer, without going through a printer driver. - Select TIFF only if you are sending a file of that type directly to the printer, without going through a printer driver. - Select JPEG only if you are sending a file of that type directly to the printer, without going through a printer driver.
+You should not normally need to change it. - Select HP-GL/2 only if you are sending a file of that type directly to the printer, without going through a printer driver. - Select PDF only if you are sending a file of that type directly to the printer, without going through a printer driver (PostScript printers only). - Select PostScript only if you are sending a file of that type directly to the printer, without going through a printer driver (PostScript printers only). - Select TIFF only if you are sending a file of that type directly to the printer, without going through a printer driver (PostScript printers only). - Select JPEG only if you are sending a file of that type directly to the printer, without going through a printer driver (PostScript printers only).

 You can change the graphic language setting from the front panel.
-Press , then , then Setup > Printing preferences > Graphics language.
+Press , then Setup > Printing preferences > Graphics language.
 Select the desired option.